mglush/emart/README.md

-# emart_database
+# eMart Database
-Oracle Database for an online store.
-By Michael Glushchenko for UCSB CS174A Spring 2022.
+#### By Michael Glushchenko for UCSB CS174A Spring 2022.

+Oracle Database implementation for an online store with separate interfaces for customers and managers.